 Jace put an arm around his shoulders, which makes Tommy twitch.

 “Ya lets ‘im in yer heart, so ya must trust ‘im?”

-“I only loves you, Huck,” explaining why Jace didn’t feel him when he arrived.
+“I only loves you, Huck,” explaining why Jace was unable to feel him when he arrived.

 “I gotta get outta here,” I tell them, “so y’all kin decides how ta work it out.”

 I go find the twins.
-With all the visitors I’ve ignored them.
+With all the visitors I have ignored them.